masc-ucsc/docs/docs/pyrope/06-functions.md

 assert t.fun3() == 8     // ext.fun3 catches all ahead of ext.fun3
 ```

-A more traditional "overload" calling the is possible by calling the method directly:
+A more traditional "overload" calling the is possible by calling the lambda directly:

 ```
 type x extends base with (